alexandrumuntenas/pingu/docs/Modules/economy.md

 > Do you want to create a roleplay store?
 A super-epic chachipirulis item store for your server?
 Create your own economic system on your Discord server.

 !!!
-Enable this module using `/p2enmod module: economy`.
+Enable this module using `/admin modules enable module: economy`.

-Disable this module using `/p2dismod module: economy`.
+Disable this module using `/admin modules disable module: economy`.
 !!!

 ## The module inside